MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/personalization/ui-personalization-windows-client.md

 > [!NOTE]
 >  By default, the chart pane is hidden because it can slow down performance.
 You should only show the chart when you must have the information.

-## Specifying How to Handle External Files and Automation Objects
+## Handling External Files and Automation Objects
 When [!INCLUDE[d365fin](includes/d365fin_md.md)] receives an external file, you are presented with a dialog box.
 In addition to selecting what to do with the file, you can decide how to treat that file type next time it is received.

 When [!INCLUDE[d365fin](includes/d365fin_md.md)] is required to run an automation object, you are presented with a dialog box.
 You can decide whether that type of object should always or never be able to run.